pgaria/wire-web-autotest/README.md

    ```
 ## 🧪 Running On Github Actions

-Project is alrady configured to run on Github Actions and everytime build and run tests.
+Project is already configured to run on Github Actions and everytime build and run tests.
 https://github.com/pgaria/wire-web-autotest/actions